 Lease Affects Business Valuation

-If the business premises is under a lease, then the quality and length of the lease will greatly affect business valuations.
-Particularly in retail businesses – especially restaurants – a buyer will be much more willing to pay a higher multiple of owner benefits if they are secure in the knowledge that they have a favorable long term lease where their rent is at least below ten percent of total sales.
+If the business has leasehold rights which are memorialized in a commercial lease, then the quality and length of the lease will greatly affect the worth of the business.
+Particularly in retail businesses – especially restaurants – a buyer will be much more willing to pay a higher multiple of adjusted owner benefit if they are secure in the knowledge that they have a favorable long term lease where their rent is at least below ten percent of total sales.

 Seller’s Role in Business Affects Business Valuation

 Another major factor affecting the valuation range is the degree on which the seller of the business is involved in the day to day operations of the business.
 The more involved the owner is in the business, then the lower the valuation range.
-This is because it is much harder to replace a working owner with a special skill set or to whom employees, customers, or suppliers may be loyal.
-Buyers will thus discount the owner benefit of the seller because they may not be comfortable that the owner benefit will remain the same when the seller is no longer running the business.
+This is because a buyer is typically fearful that the seller’s involvement and role in the business (especially their personal relationships with customers, employees, or suppliers) may be hard to replace.
+Further, a buyer would need to incur costs to replace the seller’s role in the business.
+Buyers will thus discount the adjusted owner benefit since it may not be the same after the seller is no longer running the business.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.